google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/web-push-protocol.md

 The "signed information" added to a header in the request is a JSON Web Token.

-### JSON Web Token
+### JSON web token

-A [JSON web token](https://jwt.io/) (or JWT for short) is a way of sending a message to a third party such that if the third party has an applications public key, they can validate the signature of the JWT using the public key and check that it's from the expected application because it has to have been signed by the matching private key.
+A [JSON web token](https://jwt.io/) (or JWT for short) is a way of sending a message to a third party such that the receiver can validate who sent it.

+When a third party receives a message, they need to get the senders public key and use it to validate the signature of the JWT.
+If the signature is valid then the JWT must have been signed with the matching private key so must be from the expected sender.

-There are a host of libraries on [https://jwt.io/](https://jwt.io/) that can do the signing for you and I'd recommend you do that where you can, but let's look at how we create a signed JWT.
+There are a host of libraries on [https://jwt.io/](https://jwt.io/) that can perform the signing for you and I'd recommend you do that where you can.
+For completeness, let's look at how to manually create a signed JWT.

-### Web Push and Signed JWTs
+### Web push and signed JWTs

 A signed JWT is just a string, though it can be thought of as three strings joined by dots.